aralroca/next-translate/docs/USING_CUSTOM_SERVER.md

 <p align="center"><a href="https://nextjs.org/docs/advanced-features/custom-server">View source</a></p>

 How can I use `next-translate` without the need of a custom server?
-Take a look at the README.md.
+Take a look at the [README.md](/README.md).

 ## 1. Requirements

-Before, you need to already use a custom server following this guide:
+First, you need to use a custom server in your Next.js application.
+You can follow this guide:

 - https://nextjs.org/docs/advanced-features/custom-server

-## 2. Install next-translate
+## 2. Install

 - `yarn add next-translate`